truenas/documentation/content/SCALE/SCALETutorials/Datasets/EncryptionSCALE.md

 {{< trueimage src="/images/SCALE/Datasets/AddDatasetEncryptionOptionsPassphrase.png" alt="Add Passphrase Encryption" id="Add Passphrase Encryption" >}}

 You can select the encryption algorithm to use from the **Encryption Standard** dropdown list of options or use the recommended default.
-Leave the default selection if you do not have a particular encryption standard you want use.
+Leave the default selection if you do not have a particular encryption standard you want to use.
 {{< expand "What are these options?" "v" >}}
 TrueNAS supports AES [Galois Counter Mode (GCM)](https://csrc.nist.gov/publications/detail/sp/800-38d/final) and [Counter with CBC-MAC (CCM)](https://tools.ietf.org/html/rfc3610) algorithms for encryption.
 These algorithms provide authenticated encryption with block ciphers.